 A: We offer a variety of programs.
-Music, Spanish, PE and Art are an important part of our academic program.
+Music, PE, and Art are an important part of our academic program.
 We incorporate technology into all of our classrooms and we offer a variety of clubs and after school programs to suit a variety of interests.

 Q: What high school do most of your students attend?

 A: Our students have an over 95% acceptance rate to Bay Area Catholic High Schools.
 In the past, a majority of our students have been accepted to and attended: Bellarmine, Presentation, Notre Dame, St. Francis, and Archbishop Mitty.